-- For minor changes, it is better to edit a default theme/widget/automation than to create a new one to maintain a diff/merge path during upgrades
+- For minor changes, it is better to edit a default theme/widget/automation/embeddable than to create a new one to maintain a diff/merge path during upgrades

-- When making minor modifications to a theme, widget, or automation, it may be useful to identify in the source via comments where the change starts and ends and the purpose of the change to aid future comparison reviews
+- When making minor modifications to a theme, widget, automation, or embeddable, it may be useful to identify in the source via comments where the change starts and ends and the purpose of the change to aid future comparison reviews

-- For significant functionality changes, it may be better to create a new widget
+- For significant functionality changes, it may be better to create a new widget, automation, or embeddable

 Verint Community includes a single default theme as a basis for customization via theme configuration or editing via Theme Studio.
 Theme Studio also enables the creation of new themes or the importing of themes from the Marketplace.
 Multiple themes in a community can be useful if multiple groups or blogs require significantly unique visual styling or behavior.